scds/text-analysis-1/or-strat.md

 Include "Ontano" and "vanous" to omit the other results, which are not misspelled.
 From the "Tokens" column menu again, select `Edit cells` > `Replace` to open a dialog box.
 Type "no" in "Find: " and "rio" in "Replace: " - we use "no" instead of "n" because our actions would transform "Ontano" into "Oritario."

 Before working through your error list with "Replace," however, there is an alternative - and arguably better - approach.
+If you notice that you have made an error, you can easily undo it by going to the "Undo / Redo" tab
 Read on...

 ## Strategy 2: Find-and-replace with GREL (Google / General Refine Expression Language)

 \[video]

-Performing find-and-replace tasks with GREL, or General Refine Expression Language, allows us to use variables and create formulas so that we can correct more errors at once while at the same time not being overly broad in the scope of our transformations.
+Performing find-and-replace tasks with GREL, or General Refine Expression Language, allows us to use variables and create formulas - we can correct more errors at once while at the same time not being overly broad in the scope of our transformations.
 Going the GREL route is a preferred strategy to the “replace” command in OpenRefine because you can preview your changes before you apply them.

 To use GREL in OpenRefine, go to the "Tokens" column menu and select `Edit cells` > `Transform` to open the custom text transform box that gives us access to the GREL language.
 We will use the function `value.replace(a, b)` in the “Expression” box to apply a replace transformation, where *a* is what to replace and *b* is what to replace it with.